For so long, I ignored Pinterest and the many Pinterest tips online.

 To receive the freebie, the person will need to subscribe to your email list.

 This does two things.
 One, it allows you to quickly help your followers, taking your relationship with them to the next level and helping to build authority and trust in your brand.
 And two, it helps add relevant people to your email list who will actually be interested in what you’re doing.
 Eventually, this person will hopefully purchase your products/services, which should help them even further.

-Therefore, your blog mission, blog posts, content upgrades and products/services should all be related to each other.
-Again, this is something we talk about in-depth during September’s free blogging challenge.
+Therefore, your blog mission, blog posts, content upgrades, and products/services should all be related to each other.

 Step 4: Add The Content Upgrade To Your Pinterest Bio

 Use bit.ly to create a custom link that takes people to your email signup form.
 I suggest adding the word “free” to your custom link to remind them that they’re getting an awesome complimentary gift from you.
 For example, your link might be “bit.ly/free-pix-sheet”.
 The awesome thing about bit.ly is it tracks how often a link is clicked, so you can see how much traction the link is getting from Pinterest specifically.

 Again, once they sign up for your email list, they should be provided with the free content upgrade.
 An easy solution is uploading your freebie to Google Drive.
 Then, in the Welcome Email new subscribers receive, provide them with the link to it.

 Pro tip: Add the freebie to other social media bios too, as well as within blog posts, on your blog’s sidebar, in your blog’s menu…really everywhere.
 You can create different bit.ly links for each channel to see where you’re getting the most traction with your content upgrade(s).